2023 Best Health & Physical Education Schools in the New England Region

 On average, phys ed graduates from UNH take out $27,000 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $389.

 Northeastern University landed the #6 spot in the 2023 rankings for the best health and physical education programs.
-Located in the city of Boston, Northeastern is a private not-for-profit college with a very large student population.
+Located in the large city of Boston, Northeastern is a private not-for-profit college with a very large student population.

 Full Health & Physical Education at Northeastern University Report

-Johnson & Wales University - Providence came in at #7 in this year’s edition of the Best Health & Physical Education Schools in the New England Region ranking.
-JWU Providence is a medium-sized private not-for-profit school located in the medium-sized city of Providence.
+Johnson & Wales University - Providence did quite well in this year’s ranking of the best schools for health and physical education students.
+It came in at #7 on the list.
+JWU Providence is a moderately-sized private not-for-profit school located in the medium-sized city of Providence.

 University of Vermont ranked #8 on this year’s Best Health & Physical Education Schools in the New England Region list.
-UVM is a fairly large public school located in the small city of Burlington.
+UVM is a fairly large public school located in the city of Burlington.

 While working on their degree, phys ed majors at UVM accumulate an average of around $23,785 in student debt.